-Atom Bank raises $102M more for its mobile-only bank for millennials
+Atom Bank raises $102M at $320M valuation for a mobile-only bank for millennials

 But they all feasibly have an opportunity: the UK public has long been a receptive market for savings and other financial products, and that’s given rise to a number of competitors like Metro Bank to challenge incumbents (Atom’s CEO, Mark Mullen, was the CEO of another “challenger”, online-only banking effort, First Direct).

-As with its valuation, Atom is not disclosing any metrics about its usage, but it appears to be still on the early and small side.
-Taking just Android downloads, the Google Play Store lists only between 10,000 and 50,000 installs.
+Atom is not disclosing any metrics about its usage, but it appears to be still on the early and small side.
+The company tells us that it now has 14,000 but is growing fast.
 For some context, there are 66 million people living in the UK today, and although Atom targets a particular demographic, it doesn’t restrict its services to that age group.

 In any case, the focus today seems more on laying the foundations for its capitalization so that it can push more to build its customer base in the future.